funduck/jybid/README.md

 ```

 ## Better JSON-Patch - [*] path parts for array index
-In JSON patch **path** referencing array elements does not look good, which element do we remove here, you never know until you see **object**?
+In JSON-Patch **path** referencing array elements does not look good, which element do we remove here, you never know until you see **object**?
 ```
 object = [1,2,234]
 patch = [{op: 'remove', path: '/2'}]
 ```
-We can make **path** better if we select element by its properties, not index, so we'd like to replace numbers with selectors, like jquery selectors
+We can make **path** better if we select element by its properties, not index, so we'd like to replace numbers with **selectors**, like in jquery
 ```
 patch = [{op: 'remove', path: '/[=234]'}]
 /* we compile patch to receive standart */